 Basis of financial information.
 To prepare the consolidated statement of financial condition in accordance with accounting principles generally accepted in the United States of America ("US GAAP"), management is required to make estimates and assumptions, including but not limited to, the fair value measurements of certain financial assets and liabilities, the evaluation of variable interest entities, recognition of deferred tax assets, pension liabilities, and tax uncertainties, as well as various contingencies.
-These estimates and liabilities as of the date of the consolidated statement of financial condition during the reporting period.
+These estimates and assumptions affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities as of the date of the consolidated statement of financial condition during the reporting period.
 While management evaluates its estimates and assumptions on an ongoing basis, actual results could differ materially from management's estimates.
-All material intercompany balances and transactions have been eliminated.
+Market conditions may increase the risk and complexity of the judgments applied in these estimates.
+All material intercompany balances and transactions have been eliminated